 One advantage of having your own web server like a VPS (Virtual Private Server) instead of using a shared hosting provider or service, is the ability to install apps such as cloudware (software that runs on a remote web server rather than on a computing device) on your server.
 If you’re on a Linux server with some additional web space and some extra time then you should definitely try out MonstaFTP.

-MonstaFTP is an open source script under a GPL license that runs on PHP/Ajax and puts a FTP file management client on the cloud, allowing the user to access it anywhere via web browser.
-It works with Chrome, Firefox, Internet Explorer and Safari but it works best with Chrome because it supports drag-and-drop functionality even for complete folders, making uploading files much more easier.
+MonstaFTP is an open-source script under a GPL license that runs on PHP/Ajax and puts an FTP file management client on the cloud, allowing the user to access it anywhere via a web browser.
+It works with Chrome, Firefox, Internet Explorer and Safari but it works best with Chrome because it supports drag-and-drop functionality even for complete folders, making uploading files much easier.

 - Open source GNU General Public License

 - Includes full PHP/Ajax source code